harshvsri/note-cli/README.md

 - First element is node executable path, second is the path of the file being executed and rest are the arguments passed to the file

-## Note Script

-This is a simple script that takes a note as an argument and logs it to the console.

-### How does this work?

-1. The first line is a shebang (hashbang) that tells the operating system to run the script with Node.js.
-2. We need to have `bin` in `package.json` to make the script globally available.
-3. Link the script to the global npm folder with the command `npm link`.
-4. We can run the script from the command line with the command `note <your-note>`.